DenhamPreen/hot-potato/contracts/README.md

 ### Hot Potato Contracts (Foundry)

 This folder contains the Solidity contracts and scripts for a simple on-chain "Hot Potato" game using the native token.
-Players pay to take the potato; a keeper settles each attempt using the next blockhash.
-On a loss, a portion of the pot is reserved for prior round holders to claim equally.
+Players pay to take the potato; a keeper (or anyone) settles each attempt using the previous blockhash of the executing transaction (two blocks after take()).
+On a loss, the contract pays an equal share to all participants of the round directly during settlement (push payouts with failure skips).
 On a win, the player becomes the new holder and the entry price increases by 1.2×.

 Key properties: